thu-vis/FSLDiagnotor/readme.md

 ## Quick start

 Here is the scripts for setup.
-You can simply `bash reproduce.sh` if you are using conda, or make necessary modifications on in.
+You can simply `bash reproduce.sh` if you are using conda, or make necessary modifications on it.

 ```{bash}
 # download repo